2710 Monitoring Visits and Contacts

 2723 Freedom of Choice

-In areas where there is more than one provider for a specific service, allow the individual the freedom to choose/change providers without restriction.
+In areas where there is more than one provider for a specific service, allow the person the freedom to choose and change providers without restriction.

-When an individual requests to change providers, the case worker must first determine the individual's reason for dissatisfaction and whether the individual's satisfaction can be met without the provider change.
-The case worker completes the following steps within fourteen days of the individual's request:
+When a person requests to change providers, the caseworker must first determine the person's reason for dissatisfaction and whether the person's satisfaction can be met without the provider change.
+The caseworker completes the following steps within fourteen days of the person's request:

-1. Ask the individual or his representative to select a new provider, and document the choice.
+1. Ask the person or their representative to select a new provider and document the choice.

 3. Update the information on Form 2059, Summary of Client's Need for Service.